 A New Earth, by Eckhart Tolle

-It’s the kind of book that connects with the masses because Tolle has a gift in explaining ideas in such a way that resonates.
+It’s the kind of book that connects with the masses because Tolle has a gift in explaining ideas in such a way that resonates in his meditation books.
 He writes about non-attachment and the importance of doing things for the pleasure of doing them, and not for great ego-based gain.
 It’s the same idea that many spiritual leaders and authors refer to, the concept of letting go of results and instead focusing on the process.
 When you focus on the reasons you want certain things and come at them from an empowered, connected state you have the power to manifest them.

 How to Meditate, by Pema Chodron